Scholarships & Fellowships Awarded by the Herff College of Engineering

-DEADLINE: Applications and letters of recommendation are to be emailed to email@example.com or mailed to the Director of Graduate Programs, Herff College of Engineering, Engineering Administration 201, University of Memphis, Memphis, TN 38152 and received no later than March 1, 2020, to be considered for the following academic year.
+DEADLINE: Applications and letters of recommendation are to be emailed to firstname.lastname@example.org or mailed to the Director of Graduate Programs, Herff College of Engineering, Engineering Administration 201, University of Memphis, Memphis, TN 38152.
+Applications must be received no later than March 1 to be considered for the following academic year.
 The notification process will begin in April or earlier.

 EXPECTATIONS: Candidates should define their research interests and identify their potential faculty advisor when applying for a Fellowship.
 International recipients must be present on campus two weeks before the start of classes to finalize the award.
 Domestic recipients must be present on campus one week before the start of classes to finalize the award.
 Recipients who miss these deadlines may forfeit the award for that semester and possibly the academic year.
 Specific duties of the student will be assigned by the Department Chairs in consultation with Herff College Administration and may include tutoring engineering students or laboratory instruction.